Speak with a safari expert

 2. African leopard – Panthera pardus pardus

-Secretive yet highly adaptable, the exquisite aesthetic and graceful power of leopards make them a firm favourite for safari-goers.
-Their rosetted coats provide the perfect camouflage which in turn allows them to be extremely successful ambush predators, but their light-footed approach to stealth belies their sheer strength.
+Secretive yet highly adaptable, the exquisite aesthetic and graceful power of African leopards make them a firm favourite for safari-goers.
+Their rosetted coats provide perfect camouflage, allowing them to be extremely successful ambush predators, but their light-footed approach to stealth belies their sheer strength.
 Where necessary, leopards can lift kills over twice their body weight metres high into suitable trees.

-Though the African leopard was confirmed as a subspecies by the Cat Classification Task Force of the IUCN’s Cat Specialist Group in 2017, leopards from Africa and across Asia are considered to be the same species, meaning that they have the most extensive distribution range of any of the big cats.
-Due to their secretive, solitary nature, there are no accurate estimates of how many leopards there are left in the wild.
-Leopards are classified as ‘vulnerable’ on the IUCN Red List.
+Though the African leopard was confirmed as a subspecies by the Cat Classification Task Force of the IUCN’s Cat Specialist Group in 2017, leopards from Africa and across Asia are considered to be the same species (with nine subspecies), meaning that they have the most extensive distribution range of any of the big cats.
+Of the nine recognised leopard subspecies worldwide, P. p. pardus is the only one found in Africa, ranging from sub-Saharan regions to parts of North Africa.
+Due to their secretive, solitary nature, there are no accurate estimates of how many leopards remain in the wild.
+Leopards are classified as ‘Vulnerable’ on the IUCN Red List.
+Leopards can be seen across Africa, but there are a few places that offer truly epic leopard sightings, including Laikipia in Kenya, Greater Kruger in South Africa, Tuli Block in Botswana, and Moremi Game Reserve in Botswana.

 Africa Geographic Travel